malik09-teach/RNN-PROJECTS-/README.md

 # RNN-PROJECTS-
-The project such belong to the RNN algo
+The project such belong to the RNN algo which work on NLP simple RNN PROJECT
+LSTM RNN PROJECT